 - I know that I asked a lot from you, and I do thank you for listening.
 It really does mean a lot.

 Note on the author: This letter was originally written by Ricky Buchanan and is posted here.
-The letter was first written to let people know what it is like to have chronic fatigue syndrome or fibromyalgia and has been adapted for other chronic disorders.
+The letter was first written to let people know what it is like to have chronic fatigue syndrome or fibromyalgia and has been adapted for other chronic pain disorders.

 If you think this letter would help people in your life better understand what you're going through, share it with them.
 We hope it helps even a little!